How to Make Beautifully Scented Pinecones

 I love essential oils!
 Use your favorite combinations to freshen the air in your home!

-My favorite essential oils are Young Living Oils.
-They are all Therapeutic grade essential oils and smell heavenly!
+My favorite essential oils are from Young Living Oils.
+They are all therapeutic-grade essential oils and smell heavenly!
 You can order oils from Young Living Oils HERE and use my membership # 3098375.

 Here are some pretty scents to combine for the holidays and winter…